swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 Rust likewise has a custom layout algorithm for the fields of its structs.
 While Rust has not put too much effort into having a stable ABI (other than interoperation with C), their current design behaves a lot like C's in practice: layout is known at compile-time, and changing a struct's fields will change the ABI.

-(there is an interesting post from last year about [optimizing the layout of Rust structs, tuples, and enums][rust].)
+(there is an interesting post a couple of years ago about [optimizing the layout of Rust structs, tuples, and enums][rust].)

 Like C++ (and Swift), the fields of a Rust struct may be non-trivial to copy; unlike C++ (or Swift), Rust simply does not provide an implicit copy operation if that is the case.
 In fact, in order to preserve source compatibility, the author of the struct must *promise* that the type will *always* be trivial to copy by implementing a particular trait (protocol), if they want to allow clients to copy the struct through simple assignment.